jvoisin/snuffleupagus/doc/source/faq.rst

 """""""""""""""""""""""""""

 This project was floating around since early 2016, and we did the first commit the 28ᵗʰ of December of the same year.
-We're currently in a private alpha phase, finding and fixing as much bugs as possible with the help of friends.
+We're currently in an alpha phase, finding and fixing as much bugs as possible before the beta.

 Are you saying that PHP isn't secure?
 """""""""""""""""""""""""""""""""""""